 During the American Revolution, there was a man known as the Swamp Fox and he influenced my story quite a bit.
 His tales were ones of courage and valor, so I named this novel after the Swamp Fox.
 In The Fox of Cordovia, I found that it was common practice for the king’s ranking officer to kick a family out of their home so he could house his soldiers and officers.
 No one had a say.
 No wonder the patriots decided to fight for their rights.
 They had had enough!

 The inspiration for this series came from the stories of the patriots.
 Each book in The Rebel Series has its own plot, but the story continues on, giving a satisfying ending to this trilogy.
 This series has become so “well loved” that I finally had a narrator narrate all three books for Audible.
-Here’s the description of each book along with a sample of each audiobook.
+Below is a sample of each audiobook.